Block Bot Traffic

 Using blacklists and whitelists

-The most basic form of bot defenses rely on the use of blacklists and whitelists to block unwanted bot traffic.
+The most basic form of bot defenses relies on the use of blacklists and whitelists to block unwanted bot traffic.
 Blacklists contain a list of domains or IPs known to send bad bot traffic, while whitelists contain a list of domains known to be safe.
 When these lists are used as the basis for an Apache module or iptables rule, any requests coming from IPs in the blacklist will result in being blocked; allowing you to block entire networks of bots from sending bad bot traffic your way.

 Using reputation scores

-Sophisticated and advanced today’s reputation-based solutions (such as Google’s reCAPTCHA) analyze activity based on user experience rather than relying solely on rules to determine whether or not a request is legitimate.
 They assign scores to requests based on combinations of user and browser characteristics, allowing them to effectively detect bad bot traffic even if it’s being sent from IP addresses not listed under their blacklist.

 Using commercial solutions